University of Medicine, Magway: Internship

 All the government hospitals in Myanmar which have at least 4 specialties centers can be regarded as a field place for interns.

 House officer training

-All students, after a successful completion of Final Part II examination, are required to continue with hands-on training for a period of one year as house surgeons in state-recognized teaching hospitals in Yangon and/ r the State and Division Hospitals.
+All students, after a successful completion of Final Part II examination, are required to continue with hands-on training for a period of one year as house surgeons in state-recognized teaching hospitals in Yangon and/or the State and Division Hospitals.
 Training periods are: